harshraj11584/SimplePyGameDemo/README.md

 # SimplePyGameDemo
-A simple demonstration of OpenGL using Python that listens to mouse input.
+A simple demonstration of OpenGL using Python, that allows using gestures in front of the webcam to replace mouse input.

 ## For Linux:
 `# pip install PyOpenGL PyOpenGL-accelerate pygame`